zhaff/CleanWP/README.md

 # CleanWP
-PHP script to clean all files in your WordPress directory from Malware codes.
+Simple PHP script to clean all files in your WordPress directory from Malware codes.

 ## Instructions
 1. Upload file scandir.php to your WordPress directory